OBCache: Optimal Brain KV Cache Pruning for Efficient Long-Context LLM Inference: Related Work

-\paragraph{Model Pruning.} Another direction for reducing LLM inference costs focuses on pruning model parameters.
-Classical pruning frameworks \citep{lecun1989optimal, hassibi1992second} quantify the saliency of each pruning unit by estimating the perturbation it induces in a task-specific loss, often approximated to second order using a Taylor series.
-However, computing second-order statistics globally is still inefficient in LLM-scale models \citep{ma2023llm}.
-To reduce complexity, recent approaches adopt local formulations that operate at the level of individual layers \citep{frantar2023sparsegpt, sun2024wanda}, where the objective becomes minimizing the change in layer output.
+Another line of research for reducing LLM inference costs focuses on pruning model parameters.
+Classical pruning frameworks \citep{lecun1989optimal, hassibi1992second} quantify the saliency of each pruning unit by estimating the perturbation it induces in a task-specific loss, often approximated to second order by a Taylor series.
+However, computing second-order statistics globally is still inefficient for LLM-scale models \citep{ma2023llm}.
+To reduce complexity, recent approaches adopt local formulations that operate at the level of individual layers \citep{frantar2023sparsegpt, sun2024wanda}, where the objective becomes minimizing the change in layer outputs.
 By varying the pruning units, such methods can structurally remove redundant components such as attention layers, heads, or hidden channels.
-In this work, we extend the layer-wise pruning paradigm to handle the eviction of the dynamic KV cache.
-By treating KV states as pruning units, we introduce a theoretically grounded framework to more accurately quantify token saliency.
+In this work, we extend the layer-wise pruning paradigm from static weight pruning to the eviction of the dynamic KV cache.
+By treating KV states as pruning units, we introduce a theoretically grounded framework to more accurately quantify token saliency, thereby connecting KV cache compression with the model-pruning literature.